iyno-org/Holistic-Clinical-Neurosurgery/main.typ

 == Lumbar Disk Herniation

 #wideblock[
+  Now coming back to the question of the medical student's injury, the herniation occurred on the right side and was relatively small.
+This herniation occurred between L5 and S1 spinal cord levels and the posterior (dorsal) roots of the spinal cord were compressed. @fig:lumbar-disk-hernia shows the different severities of disk herniations.
+]

+#wideblock[
 #figure(
     image("images/spinal-cord-overview.svg", height:40%),
     caption:[The vertebral column and spinal nerves exiting from it.]
   ) <fig:vertebral-column>
 ]

-Now coming back to the question of the medical student's injury, the herniation occurred on the right side and was relatively small.
-This herniation occurred between L5 and S1 spinal cord levels and the posterior (dorsal) roots of the spinal cord were compressed. @fig:lumbar-disk-hernia shows the different severities of disk herniations.

 It is clearly visible how the contents of the intervertebral disks may compress the spinal nerves.
 See @fig:intervertebral-disk for a visualization.
 The symptoms may be motor or sensory function abnormalities.